CINW: XWA / 9AM (1919–1922)

-CFCF (1922-1991)
+CFCF (1922–1991)

 In April 1922 the Canadian government began issuing the first licences specifically for "radio-telephone broadcasting stations".
 Initially all these stations received four-letter call signs starting with "CF", "CH", "CJ" or "CK", plus one additional "C" as the third or fourth letter.
 Included in the first group of twenty-three stations was a Montreal grant for Canadian Marconi, assigned a transmitting wavelength of 440 metres (682 kHz) and the call letters CFCF.
 The slogan "Canada's First, Canada's Finest" was later adopted based on the new call sign.

 After numerous frequency changes, followed by a three-year period from 1925 to 1928 when it shared time with CKAC on 730 kHz, CFCF began operating full-time at 600 kHz in 1933, which would remain the station's transmitting frequency until 1999.
 CFCF was an affiliate of the Canadian Broadcasting Corporation's Dominion Network from 1944 to 1962; and also carried some programs from the U.S. NBC-Blue Network, at least as of 1939.

 In 1968, the Canadian Radio-television and Telecommunications Commission (CRTC) required that all broadcasting outlets be 80% Canadian owned.
-Canadian Marconi's British parent had been acquired by the UK's General Electric Company plc earlier that year.
+Canadian Marconi's British parent had been acquired by the UK's General Electric Company earlier that year.
 Canadian Marconi was thus forced to put its entire broadcasting division—CFCF-TV, CFCF (AM), CFQR-FM and CFCX—on the market.
 A deal to sell the stations to Ernie Bushnell, owner of CJOH-DT in Ottawa, collapsed in the spring of 1971 when Bushnell was unable to secure the necessary financing.
 Later in 1971, Canadian Marconi agreed to sell the stations to computer and telecommunications company Multiple Access Ltd., owned by the Bronfman family.

-CIQC (1991-1999)
+CIQC (1991–1999)

 CINW and the move to 940 kHz (1999)

-CIQC received permission from the Canadian Radio-television and Telecommunications Commission (CRTC) to move to 940 kHz.
+CIQC received permission from the Canadian Radio-television and Telecommunications Commission (CRTC) to move to 940 kHz, the former frequency of CBC owned and operated station CBM (now CBME-FM).